Woman convicted of torching ex’s home sentenced to three years probation

 SHREVEPORT, La.
-(KTAL/KMSS) – A Texas woman found guilty of torching her ex-boyfriend’s home received her sentencing Wednesday afternoon.
+(KTAL/KMSS) – A Texas woman found guilty of torching her ex-boyfriend’s Shreveport home learned her sentence Wednesday afternoon.

-Caddo Judge Ramona Emmanuel sentenced Bridget Ebarb to three-years probation for setting fire to her ex’s mobile home back in 2017.
+Caddo Judge Ramona Emmanuel sentenced 37-year-old Bridget Nicole Ebarb of Henderson, Texas to three-years probation for setting fire to her ex’s mobile home back in 2017.
+She was convicted in July on a charge of simple arson in the case.

 The judge also says Ebarb must under-go a mental evaluation and treatment.